quintilesims/layer0/docs-src/docs/reference/cli.md

   </div>
   <div class="divRow">
     <div class="divCellNoWrap">--os</div>
     <div class="divCell">The operating system used in the environment.
-Options are "linux" or "windows" (default: linux).</div>
+Options are "linux" or "windows" (default: linux).
+        More information on windows environments is documented below</div>
   </div>
   <div class="divRow">
     <div class="divCellNoWrap">--ami</div>